nestorrente/reactionjs/README.md

 console.log(originalObject.name); // "Charizard"
 ```

-However, changes made to the original object will not tracked by the system.
+However, changes made directly on the original object will not tracked by the system &ndash; this implies that computed properties as watchers will not work as expected.
 The recommendation is to not store the original object and always use the one returned by `reactive()`:

 ```javascript
 // Don't do this 👎